queil/rooz/README.md

   :warning: rooz creates one network per sidecar plus one per peer relation.
 Docker's default address pools allow only ~31 networks host-wide; if network creation fails with an address-pool error, configure `default-address-pools` with a smaller subnet size (e.g. `"size": 24`) in `daemon.json`.
 Podman (netavark) is not affected.

-  The main container addresses sidecars by their names (`sql` and `tools` in the first example above).
+  The work container addresses sidecars by their names (`sql` and `tools` in the first example above).
 The usual container ID and IP work too, but are not as convenient.

 * the `enter` command lets you specify `--container` to enter (otherwise it enters the work container).